madanadi0305/JavaScript-Basics-and-Advanced-Looping-And-iteration/wiki/task05.md

 # Looping & Iterations Exercise 05
 ## Task05
 Write a js program to create a function which calculates the sum of multiples of 3 or 5 before a given number.
 Your output code should return the output variable.
+Sample input (20)  Output 78

 Hints: